 The Jökulsa Canyon is often hailed as one of the most beautiful hiking areas in Iceland.
 This huge, hulky mass with its craggy honeycombed surface is a definite highlight – but this stop on the canyon route offers access to several other geological anomalies, which all together form a much overlooked highlight of the North.
 A little further past Hljoðaklettar you can find Rauðhollar, a striking, vivid red and volcanic black hillside.
 Or on the opposite side, walking south, you can see a series of unusual features, including a couple of petrified trolls, named Karl and Kerling (Man and Woman).

 There is a small tourist information office, car park and campsite in this area of the national park.
-The campsite next to Hljöðaklettar is called Vesturdalur and is open June 7 – September 15.
+The campsite next to Hljöðaklettar is called Vesturdalur.
+More information can be obtained from the visitors center in Ásbyrgi.

 Take the northern road from Húsavík, following it around the coast towards Ásbyrgi /Kopasker.
 Before you reach Ásbyrgi itself, there is a right hand turn, on the road 862.